iftitalukder/VEDA/README.md

 YOLOv11 Model (yolo11s.pt): Ultralytics YOLOv11 releases.
-MiDaS TFLite Model (midas.tflite): Intel MiDaS repository.
+MiDaS TFLite Model (midas.tflite): Intel MiDaS repository. you can play with different models to try algorithm in different devices.

 Create a models/ directory and place the files: mkdir models